flamego/flamego/.github/contributing.md

 ### Add middleware to the Flamego organization

 - New middleware require proposals before we may be able to accept any contribution.
-This is not relevant for middleware living outside the Flamego organization.
 - Transfer middleware to the Flamego organization is currently not encouraged.

 ## Your PR is merged!